How do you know you have epilepsy and how can it be diagnosed?

 Tests for epilepsy

-An important part of epilepsy diagnosis is an eyewitness account – a good description of the seizure(s) and your symptoms.
+An important part of epilepsy diagnosis is a good description of the seizure(s) and your symptoms.
 If possible, take someone who has seen the seizure(s) or events when visiting the doctor, so they can also be asked questions.

 Try to find out if anyone in the family has ever had seizures before.